Moeraki: Establishment of a whaling station

 Born in Sydney in approximately 1794 John Hughes was an experienced whaler who had first worked in New Zealand waters in 1822.
 In 1834 he took up an offer of employment with the Weller brothers' at their Otago whaling station.
 After completing his contract in June or July 1836 Hughes took joined on one of two American whaling ship on their way north to Peraki on Banks Peninsula.
 These were the Merrimac out of Newport, Rhode Island under Captain Potter and the Martha out of Newburyport under the command of Captain Peas.
 After catching a large number of whales in the waters around Banks Peninsula the two ships and sailed south, calling in at the Otago whaling station.
 Inspired by the money being made by the Wellers and the Americans Hughes had decided to establish his own whaling station.
 He purchased two boats and all of the equipment needed to catch and process whales from the Americans he recruited others to join him from Weller brothers’ workforce.

 During the voyage of the Merrimac and the Martha either on the way to Banks Peninsula or on their return down the coast they must have explored Moeraki for Hughes decided to establish his base there.

-Accompanied by his partners Peter Chevatt (often written as Chevat, Charbett, Chisnal, Chesval, Sivatt or Shavett) and John Thompson as well as by Richard Burn, William Issac Haberfield, John Knox and six unnamed Maori he disembarked from the 148 ton barque Magnet on Boxing Day, 26 December 1836.
+Accompanied by his partners Peter Chevatt (often written as Chevat, Charbett, Chisnal, Chesval, Sivatt or Shavett) and John Thompson as well as by Richard Burn, William Issac Haberfield, John Knox and six unnamed Māori he disembarked from the 148 ton barque Magnet on Boxing Day, 26 December 1836.
 All were experienced whalers.
 The Maori members of the party were not only experienced seamen and, hard workers, but they also a protection against any trouble with the Maoris in the locality.

 Within two days they had offloaded all of their equipment and supplies.
 Over the next three months the party established a whaling station where they had landed at Onekakara, on the northern side of the peninsula, the site of the present village of Moeraki.

 Since that time European occupation has been continuous.
 When Hughes and his men arrived there were only nine or ten Māori living in the area, under Takatahara.